Flight Nurse

 Case Western Reserve University – MSN

-Students interested in a midwest-based program for nursing should look at Case Western Reserve University.
+Students interested in a Midwest-based program for nursing should look at Case Western Reserve University.
 The Frances Payne Bolton School of Nursing offers flight specialty courses as part of its MSN adult-gerontology acute care nurse practitioner program.
 Students in the flight nurse specialty take five to nine additional credits of didactic, laboratory, simulation, and clinical courses to gain theoretical and practical experience.

 Vanderbilt University – MSN, DNP, Post-Master’s Certificates

-Ranked #8 best nursing school by U.S. News & World Report (2023), the MSN program at Vanderbilt University’s School of Nursing prepares students to become integral parts of healthcare support teams.
+The MSN program at Vanderbilt University’s School of Nursing prepares students to become integral parts of healthcare support teams.
 The MSN program prepares candidates interested in pursuing a flight nurse role specialty, offering an on-campus program that students can complete in four semesters.

 The DNP provides advanced practices and leadership guides and helps candidates create economic principles of care.
 The DNP program consists of five to six semesters with three optional tracks: the advanced clinical practice track, the executive leadership track, and the advanced systems practice track.